L2N6H5B3/BikeSafe/README.md

 There are plenty of great reasons for kids to ride their bikes to school.
 The national Ride to School Day people say.

-·         Riding to school helps students feel fresh and alert at the beginning of a school day.
+-Riding to school helps students feel fresh and alert at the beginning of a school day.
-·         Students are more likely to reach the recommended 60 minutes of physical activity they need each day if they ride.
+-Students are more likely to reach the recommended 60 minutes of physical activity they need each day if they ride.
-·         Students who ride feel happier, healthier and perform better in the classroom.
+-Students who ride feel happier, healthier and perform better in the classroom.

 (Source: Ride2School Program https://www.bicyclenetwork.com.au/general/programs/2242/)